AidanZap/CIS434-Group12/README.md

     -First working settings menu, all buttons change variables -Fixed settings menu bugs
     -Updating board and fruit settings apply properly in-game

+#### v1.2.0
+    -Merged 2-player branch, working collisions in 2-player -each snake (1 and 2 player) are now their own fields in settings class -Individual player scores are tracked as their own fields in score class

 ##### Current Bugs:
       - None